RosterElf Logo

 Timesheet submission

-Deadlines and procedures for submitting timesheets.
+Deadlines and the procedure for submitting timesheets each pay period.

 Manager approval

-Manager responsibilities for reviewing and approving hours.
+Manager responsibilities for reviewing and verifying recorded hours.

-Corrections and adjustments
+Corrections & adjustments

 Overtime recording